embl-bio-it/python-mattermost-autodriver/docs/api_deprecation.rst

 I want to continue using the old API
 ------------------------------------

-If you want to continue using the deprecated API you can do so by initializing the ``Driver`` with ``Driver(old_api=True)`` which will allow you to use the old interface but will raise a ``DeprecationWarning``.
+If you want to continue using the deprecated API you can do so by initializing ``Driver(options)`` with ``Driver(options, old_api=True)`` which will allow you to use the old interface but will raise a ``DeprecationWarning``.

-Please note that this interface will be removed in the future so we recommend that you update your endpoint calls as soon as possible.
+Please note that this interface will be removed in the future so we recommend that you update your code as soon as possible.